ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 6 - Clique Bait/README.md

 ## Product Funnel Analysis

-**Using a single SQL query - create a new output table which has the following details:
+**Using a single SQL query - create a new output table which has the following details: \
-How many times was each product viewed?
+How many times was each product viewed? \
-How many times was each product added to cart?
+How many times was each product added to cart? \
-How many times was each product added to a cart but not purchased (abandoned)?
+How many times was each product added to a cart but not purchased (abandoned)? \
 How many times was each product purchased?**

+- Notice how we are using left join to determine weather a particular product/visit_id has done purchase or not.

 #### Final Query